-My current research is situated at the intersection of Paleoclimatology, environmental history and the history of the pre-industrial world.
+My current research is situated at the intersection of Paleoclimatology, environmental history and the economic history of the pre-industrial world.
 I am particularly interested in ice core geochemistry, a very exciting and dynamic science that is a major tool in the reconstruction of past climate.
 The amount of ongoing work and the burgeoning literature integrating ice core data with historical analysis is literally exploding (pun intended).
 For a start on the techniques, read THIS on the great work by Joe McConnell and his former post doc at DRI/Reno Michael Sigl now in Bern.
 Their pioneering article that appeared in Nature in 2015 is HERE.
 For a nice piece explaining the connection between volcanic eruptions and climate forcing, reconciling model data with climate proxies, see Emile Julien-Geay (USC) and Kevin Anchukaitis' (Arizona) essay HERE.

 I am part of a small but superb team that has been working on understanding the impacts of explosive volcanic eruptions on the Nile watershed (See the link to our NSF-funded research below).
 We have so far focused on the Nile River and Ptolemaic period in Egypt but we plan to extend our work through Late Antiquity and to examine the inter-regional impacts of climate change across the Mediterranean, Western Asia, and the Indian Ocean with particular focus on the Nile and Euphrates rivers.

 I am currently at work on a major monograph on the examination of the interaction of humans and their environments and adaptation to climatic change on various scales from the Neolithic to the present.
 I discuss some of the issues with Dagomar Degroot and Emma Moesswilde from Georgetown on their Podcast: